 Programme graduates go on to lead fulfilling and busy careers - working across a range of contexts and often developing and producing their own projects and initiatives.
 They are bold, passionate artists with skills as creators, collaborators, innovators, performers, leaders and creative entrepreneurs, all seeking to make a difference.

 In addition to the core programme, you can choose a number of electives to develop specific skills, attitudes and understanding in relation to your areas of specialism.
 These electives are taught in small groups and involve a combination of academic and experiential learning approaches.

 Exceptional students completing Part One of the Leadership Pathway will have the opportunity to continue their studies into Part Two (Leadership Portfolio).
 They undertake three substantial performance events as a Leader, Performer and Creator/Collaborator that are designed to strengthen artistic development in these areas.

 Introduction to the programme

-- NB: progression to Part 2 is conditional on results from Part 1
+NB.
+Progression to Part Two is conditional on results from Part One

 - Teaching Staff

 - Dates of Open Days

 If you have any queries or want to speak to somebody for an informal chat about the course, please contact the Course Leader Jose Martins.